82

 The fact that they started with 14 songs in 1998, then added 6 newly recorded bonus tracks, makes this a Christmas CD that is just packed full of music.
 A full 75 minutes of Christmas songs!
 You don’t get that too often, except maybe for 2-disc compilations.

-Chicago has gone out of their way to put new, fresh arrangements of Christmas classics into a rockin’ Christmas CD!
+Chicago has gone out of their way to put new, fresh arrangements of Christmas Classics into a rockin’ Christmas CD!
 And overall, they do a great job.

 If you like your Christmas to rock a little, I can highly recommend this CD.
 But make sure to get the 2003 issue.
-Also, if you like more contemporary arrangements of Christmas classics, you will want to include this in your Christmas collection.
+Also, if you like more Contemporary arrangements of Christmas classics, you will want to include this in your Christmas collection.

 That being said, I like the band Chicago.
 I LOVE Christmas music.
 But I don’t LOVE the band Chicago doing Christmas music.
 Not as much as you might.
 At least not for 75 minutes.
 This is a great CD to have.
 I’ve anticipated a Chicago Christmas release for so long, and I knew the ‘Chicago’ sound would be there, so I knew what I was getting into.
-Oh yes, it’s a must have for me.
+Oh yes, it’s a must have.
 But I tend to gravitate to older, more ‘Classic’ Christmas music so I might include this one in a general mix.
-If I know that the friends coming over prefer contemporary Christmas music over Bing Crosby and Perry Como, this is going to be the first one I pull off the shelf.
+If I know that the friends coming over prefer Contemporary Christmas music over Bing Crosby and Perry Como, this is going to be the first one I pull off the shelf.

 I give this CD :